 To begin, I cut the dowel into small pieces – slightly smaller than the width of the wood slats.

-I added a line of glue along the center line – not too thick.
+Then, I added a line of wood glue along the centerline – not too thick.

 Tada!
 I’ll be honest and tell you that I couldn’t get all of my balances to perfectly balance on the round dowel.
 I rubbed the dowels along sandpaper to create a little bit of a flatter surface on the bottom and that helped some of them.

 But don’t worry…even if they don’t perfectly balance….it’s okay because kids can still experiment with them to explore the concept of weight.
 It’s a great idea to get kids involved with the assembly so that they can experiment with different sizes of dowels, different sizes of wood slats, etc.